Wednesday Worklaw Alert: Update on NYC Rights for “At Will” Fast-Food Employees

 Seek Legal Assistance Today

-In the meantime, if you have experienced discrimination or retaliation in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+In the meantime, if you have experienced discrimination or retaliation in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.